 And when they saw it, they all murmured, saying, That HE HAS GONE TO BE GUEST WITH A MAN THAT IS A SINNER. – Luke 19:7

-By carefully examining the context of these verses, it reveal that it was the religious leaders that were wrongly accusing Christ of having fellowship with darkness.
+By carefully examining the context of these verses, it reveals that it was the religious leaders that were wrongly accusing Christ of having fellowship with darkness.
 If you want to believe that Jesus is a friend of sinners, then it would follow that he is also a glutton and a winebibber.
 We should know that this is not true.

 Christ welcomed those who brought forth the fruit of repentance, but excluded those who didn’t.